ess-dmsc/nexus-constructor/README.md

 repository.
 They can be installed from a terminal by running `pip install -r requirements.txt`

+The black pre-commit hook (installed by [pre-commit](https://pre-commit.com/)) requires Python 3.6 or above.

 ## Running the application

 Run the python script `main.py` located in the root of the repository.